• Skip to primary navigation

 1. Heat all of the curry paste you’ve just made in a wok on a medium heat.
 If you’re using shop-bought then check the package instructions.
 We often use more curry pastes than the packet says for a better flavour.
 You can use a splash of oil if you like, but you shouldn’t need to if your wok is non-stick.

-2. Stir in 2 tbsp of coconut milk.
+2. Stir in 2 tablespoon of coconut milk.

 3. Add in the carrots and cook for a couple of minutes.